rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, these are but the outskirts of his ways, and how small a whisper do we hear of him!
 But the thunder of his power who can understand? ^2614

-And Job again took up his discourse, and said : ^2701
+And Job again took up his discourse, and said: ^2701

 As God lives, who has taken away my right, and the Almighty, who has made my soul bitter, ^2702